Have You Ever Wondered: Why the Different Bibles?

 Taken together, it forms the acronym: TaNaKh

-So now we have two different sources for what we know as the Old Testament.
+So now we have two different sources for what we know as the Old Testament – the Greek Septuagint (compiled around 100 BC) and the Hebrew Palestinian Canon (compiled around 70 AD).

 Fast forward to 382 AD, when St. Jerome was commissioned by the pope to officially translate the Old and New Testaments into Latin.
-St. Jerome crossed referenced many different versions, copies, fragments, and translations of the original text, and ultimately used the Septuagint in his translation.
+St. Jerome crossed referenced many different versions, copies, fragments, and translations of the original text.
+Especially since the early Church had used the Greek Septuagint for over three centuries, the decision was made to used continue using that version (with the extra books) in his translation.
 St. Jerome’s Latin Bible became the “version commonly used,” or Vulgata in Latin, Vulgate in Greek.
 (Biblical scholars today refer to this as the Vulgate.)

 During the Protestant Reformation (1500’s), Martin Luther translated the Bible into the vernacular, or the common language of the people (which was, in his case, German).
 When Luther offered his translation, he used the Palestinian Canon.
 Why?
 Scholars suggest a few different theories: